 As this follow up is closely related to CONTEXT development, and because we expect stock LUATEX to be used outside the CONTEXT proper, there will be no special mailing list nor coverage (or pollution) on the LUATEX related mailing lists.
 We have the CONTEXT mailing lists for that.
-In due time the source code will be part of the regular CONTEXT distribution.
+In due time the source code will be part of the regular CONTEXT distribution so that is then also the reference implementation: if needed users can compile the binary themselves.